JadenGeller/JGDictionaryLayoutView/README.md

-JGDictionaryLayoutView
+UIView+DictionaryLayout
 ======================

-A view that constructs its layout based on a NSDictionary
+An extendable category that allows UIView's (and UIView subclasses) to construct their layout based on a NSDictionary specification